-- Ability to work both in a team and independently;
+- Work both in a team and independently;

 - Deliver on tasks and projects and to use your own initiative;

-- Positive, creative, flexibility and drive, with a passion for learning – showing commitment to, and interest in self-development;
+- Be positive, creative, flexible and driven, with a passion for learning – showing commitment to, and interest in self-development; and

-- Good people and organisational skills; and the ability to cope in a dynamic and challenging environment.
+- Demonstrate strong people and organisational skills; and the willingness and ability to cope in a dynamic and challenging environment.

 It is likely that we will start work on our autumn 2019 intake in spring 2019.
 Please note however, we are unable to accept unsolicited applications outside of a formal recruitment window.
 If you have questions about the Scheme which are not answered by the information set out above, please contact email@example.com